Welcome

 Exam Warning

 Evidence of bias or interest is always relevant, but courts may limit repetitive or cumulative evidence.
-If a witness admits bias, do not assume you can always introduce more evidence on the same point.
+Once a witness clearly admits key facts showing bias, additional documents or witnesses on the same point are likely to be excluded.
+In an MBE question, if you see a clear admission, do not assume further extrinsic evidence is automatically admissible.

 Revision Tip